15 Effective Haggling Tips from My Ilocana Mom

 Show how much you only have.
 Take note to keep your larger bills away from the seller’s sight.
 If the seller keeps on declining your bid, show your money in your palm.
 Say that this is your last offer.
 However, be sure that the amount is sensible.
-You are haggling to buy an item without making your seller out of the business.
+You are haggling to buy an item without pushing your seller out of the business.

 When they see your palm wide open with cash, they will be tempted to get it.
 Also, they will know that this is your last offer.

 11. Shop Before Closing Time

 Sellers give closing prices to avoid wasting perishable products.
 There are also shopkeepers who will want to reach their sales quota before packing up.
 You can easily strike a good deal if you show up just in time.

 12. Keep It Fun

 Approach the haggling tips with a sense of humor.
 My mom never argues with a seller.
 She would keep a smile and a friendly tone when haggling.
 You can even use a bit of flattering.
 While haggling literally means “to argue,” you do not have to turn it into a war game.

 Be courteous because the seller just wants to earn decently.
 If you are rude, then you’ll lose the chance to bargain even before you start.

 Expert Tip: Use the local dialect.

 Every time my mom learns that the seller is also an Ilokano, she shifts her language into their mother tongue.
 She would ask a bit about the seller’s background, chats a little, then goes back to haggling.
 It usually works like magic.

 If you are a tourist shopping in the local market, learn the basic words which denote respect.

 13. Hint that You Will Refer Them

 Every seller wants more customers.
 Flattering the seller and promising more sales can get you a good deal.
 Of course, if you really liked shopping there, you can tell your family and friends about it.
 Then make sure that they will mention to the seller that you referred them.
 This way you are building a good rapport.